 We can also project our emotions onto inanimate objects.
 It is called "anthropomorphisation".
 It's a great word, try saying it at the dinner table later.
 It's almost as good as, "antidisestablishmentarianism" which just happens to be the longest word in the English dictionary.

 So, for example, we have certain foods that we regard as happy foods.
 We can have mood foods, foods that we pick to somehow match our mood.
-For example, one wouldn't necessary go for a romantic candle lit dinner and order burger and fries.
+For example, one wouldn't necessarily go for a romantic candlelit dinner and order burger and fries.
 That would be incongruous.

 Firstly, start sorting out your emotions.
 There are some excellent methods of emotional management out there that don't rely on years of complex and expensive psychotherapy.
 As a hint, you might like to start by doing some training of some sort that increases and improves your confidence.
 For most people this is easy.
 Go and do a public speaking course.
 Public speaking is enough to reduce most people to a quivering wreck.
 Overcoming this will sort out a whole host of emotions all in one go without having to spend years in therapy.
 Already a competent and confident public speaker?
 Well, then go the next step, do a training course in stand up comedy!